GP Representation – The role of the LMC

 There is a SW Regional LMC group which includes Cornwall, Devon, Somerset, Avon, Gloucestershire and Wessex.

 The Directors of Primary Care also belong to a group called LADs which includes the Directors of Primary Care from a similar geography.

 The question has been raised about what is the role of a committee member and how this enables them to have a two-way relationship with their constituents.
 In addition, some will question how the office is accountable to GPs and practices.

-The CEO, Medical Director and Directors of Primary Care spend between 3-5 days a week working for the LMC, which means we spend a lot of time meeting with GPs, Practice Managers, Practices, CCGs, NHS England, Hospitals etc. So, we gain lots of intelligence and information.
+The Joint CEO's, Medical Directors and Directors of Primary Care spend between 3-5 days a week working for the LMC, which means we spend a lot of time meeting with GPs, Practice Managers, Practices, CCGs, NHS England, Hospitals etc. So, we gain lots of intelligence and information.

 The committee’s role currently is therefore to hold Wessex LMCs Ltd to account for delivering the service that the committee wish it to.
 This is undertaken by the chairs and vice-chairs sitting on the Secretariat who are the employers of those who work for Wessex LMCs.

 The Royal College of General Practitioners

 Each speciality has a Royal College and these bodies are responsible for quality and professional standards.
 They also provide the framework for education and training for those who are employed in a specialist training programme.